Archaeology and Preservation

 - Archaeological Resource Management Firms.
-A partial list of firms who have completed approved projects in the Washington, D.C. area.
+A partial list of firms who have completed approved projects in Alexandria and the Washington, D.C. area.

 - Archaeological Resource Areas.
 The Archaeological Resource Areas as described in the Archaeological Protections Code are shown on an interactive map, along with descriptions of each area.

 - Senate Joint Resolution No. 198.
 State Resolution commending the 20th anniversary of the City's pioneering Archaeological Protection Code.